jlprince21/card-catalog-dotnet/README.md

 Using the Docker Compose file provided with this project currently doesn't run the migrations.
 To get started:

-1. Review and set the environment variables to your desired values.
+1. Review and set the environment variables to your desired values in `docker-compose.yml`.
 2. Run this command to start a new database, pgAdmin, and the API.

 ``` bash
 docker-compose up -d # Remove `-d` if you want to see output
 ```

-3. Login to pgAdmin.
+3. Login to pgAdmin (likely 127.0.0.1:5050).
 Create a new server registration and database.
 Run the UUID extension enabling query.
 You will need to get the IP address of the database container when creating the server in pgAdmin, use:

 ``` bash
 docker ps
 docker inspect <POSTGRESQL_CONTAINER_ID> | grep IPAddress
 ```

-4. Run the migrations manually using the local copy of the project.
+1. Run the migrations manually using the local copy of the project.
 On macOS the connection string will use 127.0.0.1 to connect to the database.

 The API should now be running on port 5555.
-Test it with your favorite HTTP client or try pointing Librarian at the API and giving it a try!
+Test it with your favorite HTTP client!

 ## Credits